Usa el estilo indirecto con pretéritos para contar lo que alguien dijo en el pasado.

 Juan: "Me gusta negociar la oferta."
 (Juan: "I like to negotiate the offer.")Juan me dijo que le gustaba negociar la oferta.
 (Juan told me that he liked to negotiate the offer.)

 Ana: "Creo que la oferta es positiva."
-(Ana: "I think the offer is positive.")Ana me dijo que creía que la oferta era positiva.
-(Ana told me that she thought the offer was positive.)
+(Ana: "I think the offer is good.")Ana me dijo que creía que la oferta era positiva.
+(Ana told me that she thought the offer was good.)

 Pedro: "¿Vas a rechazar la contraoferta?"
 (Pedro: "Are you going to reject the counteroffer?")Pedro me preguntó si iba a rechazar la contraoferta.
 (Pedro asked me if I was going to reject the counteroffer.)